aidan92821/CPSC471/project1/README.md

-# Simple Python TCP Web Server & Client
+# Python TCP Web Server & Client
 Our project demonstrates a basic HTTP server and client using Python sockets.

 ## Files